skiselev/radio-86rk/README.md

   * Initial version

 ### Known Issues
+* Version 1.2
+  * Top silkscreen: "Ь" and "X" key labels are swapped
+  * Top silkscreen: More correct translation for "СС" is "SHIFT"
+  * Video signal generation: Produced video Vpp and the backporch levels are a bit too high.
+Use R2 = 75 to 100 Ohm, and R5 = 1.5 kOhm for proper video signal levels (Reported by Martin Lukasek)
 * Version 1.1
   * Top silkscreen: "Ь" and "X" key labels are swapped
   * Top silkscreen: More correct translation for "СС" is "SHIFT"